-where we have used the eigenfunction expansion of the heat kernel.
+Here we have used the eigenfunction expansion of the heat kernel.
 Such specific examples are examined in \cite{Grosche2} in the context of path integrals in two and three dimensions.
 However, there is no explicit derivation in this work, showing that the poles of the free resolvent are cancelled in the final expression.

-By following the same line of argument developed for the one-dimensional case, we can now explicitly show how the poles of the Hamiltonian $H_0$ disappear with the addition of $\delta$ interaction under the same assumptions about the spectrum of $H_0$ as in the one dimensional case.
+Following the same line of argument developed for the one-dimensional case, we can now explicitly show how the poles of the Hamiltonian $H_0$ disappear with the addition of $\delta$ interaction under the same assumptions about the spectrum of $H_0$ as in the one dimensional case.

-Tom simplify our arguments, we assume a purely discrete spectrum, the generalization to include a continuum woth generalized eigenfunctions is fairly straightforward.
+To simplify our arguments, we assume a purely discrete spectrum, the generalization to include a continuum with generalized eigenfunctions is fairly straightforward.
 We again split the term in the eigenfunction expansion of the Green's function associated with the isolated simple eigenvalue $E_k$ of $H_0$:

 If we combine the second and the last term in the above expression, we obtain